 (b) The second label must contain the type of oxygenate(s) and the exact (plus or minus 0.5 percent) or maximum use concentration by volume.
 Only those oxygenates and concentrations listed below and any gasoline designated by EPA as substantially similar are allowed.

-[NOTE: This applies only to the Department rules and dispenser is still responsible for complying with the disclosure requirements of ORS 646.915.]
+[NOTE: This applies only to DEQ rules and dispenser is still responsible for complying with the disclosure requirements of ORS 646.915.]

 (c) Lettering on the label must be legible and in block style of at least 20 point bold type;